Erika Jayne Reportedly Downsizes To $1.5 Million Pad Amid Tom Girardi Divorce

 The restoration took two years to complete.

-The 5-acre estate, which was featured multiple times on The Real Housewives of Beverly Hills is worth millions and is only listed in Tom’s name, according to The Sun.
+The 5-acre estate, which was featured multiple times on The Real Housewives of Beverly Hills, is worth millions and is only listed in Tom’s name, according to The Sun.
 The exes did not have a prenup.

 Before a divorce was even on the table, Erika previously told Watch What Happens Live host Andy Cohen that a prenuptial agreement wouldn’t change anything should she and Tom split.
 She told Cohen that she was married to a very powerful lawyer and a prenup wouldn’t stand in his way.